Project-X-Mods/coffeelinux/README.md

 [Notable Feature]
 0: Home made and tested installer script.

 0a.
 Somehow.. in our tests of games like Elite Dangerous, The Forest, and No Mans Sky..
-I am seeing a significant fps improvement over Linux Mint 22 (Vanessa) Cinnamon, Ubuntu 22.04.1 LTS, Fedora 36 Workstation, Manjaro (KDE, and Gnome).
+I am seeing a real significant fps improvement over Linux Mint 22 (Vanessa) Cinnamon, Ubuntu 22.04.1 LTS, Fedora 36 Workstation, Manjaro (KDE, and Gnome).
 Example:

 The Forest on Ubuntu ran at ~45-55fps (on my hardware)[This is a known horrible performing game on Linux, so I knew this was the test I had to conduct.]